MUNICIPALITY OF geraci siculo

 Tourist office, via F. Ventimiglia 47 – Ph.
 0921 643607

 www.comune.geracisiculo.pa.it – email@example.com

-The borgo’s name derives from the Greek word Jerax, (“vulture”), alluding to its ancient origins as a fortified place, an inaccessible rock where birds fly over.
+The borgo’s name derives from the Greek word Jerax, (“vulture”), referring to its ancient origins as a fortified place.

 The cheese: ricotta, caciocavallo, “primosale” cheese filled with anchovies.
 Olives and tomatoes dried under the sun, eaten with small cubes of roasted pecorino cheese are also delicious.
 Only in this area, green beans are grown and widely used in local cuisine.
 An example is a sauce made of meat and potatoes called a pittrina ca fasola.
 Wood art craft and wrought iron art craft along with embroidery, are much appreciated.